bjornno/react-sinatra-example/README.md

 _for [Heroku](https://www.heroku.com/) deployment_

 ## OVERVIEW
+This repository is a fork of https://github.com/alanbsmith/react-sinatra-example.git and modified a bit.

 This is a simple starter to get you up and running with React & Sinatra.
 This is intended to provide:

 * a lightweight Webpack config (for development and production)